-Registration for this league (and the coed lottery that governs which male-matching registrants make it into league) will take place from April 13th until May 4th (please note, your lottery odds do not change based on the day you complete your registration, thus signing up on the 13th has equal odds to signing up on the 30th).
+Registration for this league (and the coed lottery that governs which male-matching registrants make it into league) will take place from March 25th to April 28th (please note, your lottery odds do not change based on the day you complete your registration, thus signing up on the 25th has equal odds to signing up on the 28th).
 Visit our registrations page to access the sign-up link.
 The signup period is for EVERYONE (male-matching or female-matching) that wishes to participate in summer league.
 Detailed information on the lottery can be found here.

 Players should assign themselves a skill ranking from 1 (low) to 6 (high) in each of the following areas during registration.
 Remember, these are ranks relative to your teammates and competitors.

-All games will be at St. Paul Academy, or alternatively other St. Paul based locations due to scheduling or field constraints (see location information here).
+All games will be at St. Paul Academy and Two Rivers High School (see location information here).

 Even though these are adult leagues, NO ALCOHOL is allowed on the fields.
 This means no alcoholic beverages whatsoever at games or any after game activities at the fields.
 If we lose our fields, the league is over.

 Games start at 6:30 pm.
 You’re encouraged to show up early (usually around 6:15) to find the right field, change, warm up, do a few drills, and prepare for the game.

 Games are played to 15, win by 2 up to 17, or until hard cap time is reached.
 Captains must agree to a hard time cap prior to game start (e.g., 8:45 pm on account of darkness).
 Once hard time cap is reached, finish the point in progress.
 The team with a greater score

 wins.
 If score is tied, play one final point to determine a winner.

 Halftime occurs when one team reaches 8 or a halftime cap is reached (e.g., 60 min), add 1 to the top score and that becomes the new halftime target.

 2022 leagues will play under the 2022-2023 USAU Rules.
 You can view them here.